Bultek/.github/profile/README.md

-## Hi there 👋, we are Bultek, we are a team of enthusiasts that are developing software 🧑‍💻
+## Hi there 👋.
+We are Bultek.
+We are a team of enthusiasts that are developing software 🧑‍💻

 ![Bultek Gif](https://gitlab.com/bultekdev/spm-projects/SPMinstaller/-/raw/master/Resources/BultekAnim.gif?inline=false)

-### Here is list of our best/most famous projects
+### Here is a list of our best/most famous projects